There are child handprints all over my house. And I kind of love them.

 They’re a sign of life.
 Of these little lives that I’m in charge of.
 That’s some pretty heavy duty stuff.
 They’re a sign of the fact that my kids have food to eat.
 Food that makes their fingers sticky and fingers that find their way onto every surface of our home.
 They’re a sign of how quickly children grow.
 How they move so fast through each phase and no matter how much we may want to, we can’t keep them little forever.
 Not that we want our children to stagnate, but I sure could hold onto these sweet little years a

-But if we were to pause for a second, we might—just maybe—remember when we use to cherish their handprints.
+But if we were to pause for a second, we might—just maybe—remember when we use to cherish our child’s handprints.

 I don’t try to hide all the toys.
 Full disclosure: I do have the biggest toy trunk you’ve ever seen and man does it hold a lot of toys….and no lie, that definitely helps…with how my house looks and also my sanity.
 (I looked everywhere for the biggest trunk imaginable.
 Finally popped in Pottery Barn one day and saw it hiding under a bunch of pillows.
 It was a beat up floor model & to be honest, they were thrilled I wanted it.
 They couldn’t believe I was even asking about it—they gave me a huge discount just to get it out of there.
 It was a good day.)